hzoo/hopeinsource.com/season-2/metaphor.md

 [00:14] **Maggie**: So, last time we chatted, we had mostly talked about **gift economies** in relationship to open source stuff, and then started to talk a bit about how metaphor and embodied metaphor relates to programming.
 And I, yeah, I had just done a talk the other week about how embodiment and metaphor relates to something called **Building a Second Brain**, which is a strange theory, which just essentially means being a nerdy, information collector, social community we have of people that are really into taking in notes and collecting everything that they research and turning it into useful output of some sort.

-[00:46] **Maggie**: And because it's called Building a Second Brain, I got a bit into where ideas of body and brain come from.
+[00:46] **Maggie**: And because it's called _Building a Second Brain_, I got a bit into where ideas of body and brain come from.
 And the history of **René Descartes**, who is a French philosopher kind of initiated the original idea that all minds and our bodies are separate, which more modern science has proven to not be completely true.

 [01:04] **Maggie**: And I think we all understand that, you know, that's problematic in lots of ways.
 There's all these ways that the body affects the brain and the brain affects the body, that they are perhaps not two separate entities connected, but are instead one cohesive system (laughs).
 But the historical legacy of that stays with us and it causes some problems.

 [01:20] **Maggie**: And I think this relates a lot to programming, cause it's such a cerebral process.
 And yet from my understanding of it, like the way that we program and build things is very physical and embodied, especially in the metaphors we use to work with it.

-[01:35] **Maggie**: So yes, we started to get into a bit a theory called **Metaphors We Live By**, which is a book that, **George Lakoff** wrote, and **Mark Johnson**, his coauthor, who probably doesn't get as much credit for it (laughs) he's always hidden.
+[01:35] **Maggie**: So yes, we started to get into a bit a theory called **Metaphors We Live By**, which is a book that, **George Lakoff** wrote, and **Mark Johnson**, his coauthor, who probably doesn't get as much credit for it (laughs).
+He's always hidden.
 And yeah, so he came up with this theory, I think it was in 1991 this book was published?
 And it established a discipline called **Cognitive Metaphor Theory**, which is this idea that everything about the way we reason in the world, everything about the way we think, everything about the way we move is metaphorical.

 [02:06] **Maggie**: Which is a bit difficult to understand.
 So if we back it up a bit and talk a bit about metaphor, you know, it just simply means understanding one thing in terms of another, right?
 So that's like the very basic definition.
 And we usually think a metaphor is something that lives in like literature and poetry, right?
 Or it's like some fancy thing you put at the beginning of an article to make it more interesting than it is, right?
 Like every programming tutorial it goes, "Oh, well, here's how like RxJS is like a big pile of cars or something."
 And it seems very, you know fluffy and artistic and tangential to the point sometimes.